Skip to content

 Life Insurance: Which is Better, Term or Whole Life?

 Life Insurance can often be a tricky subject, no one likes to imagine the worst-case scenario, but thinking about life insurance is an important part of taking care of your family.
 When someone passes away, they can leave in their wake mountains of debt, funeral costs, and bills that are difficult to pay.
-Life insurance offers a solution to that problem so that you can rest assured knowing that if anything should happen to you your family will be well taken care of.
+Life insurance provides a solution for the potential financial burden that may arise in the event of unforeseen circumstances.
+By obtaining coverage, you can ensure that your loved ones will be supported.
 The big question that comes into play is deciding which type of life insurance policy to purchase, term or whole life?

 Filing an Insurance Claim After a Hurricane

 After a hurricane hits, there can be a large variation in damage to property across a region.
 Some areas may be completely devastated while others have minimal damage.
-Although it is a scary and emotional process dealing with post hurricane damage, if you have flood insurance you should rest assured that when you file a claim you would be well taken care of.
+Although it is a scary and emotional process dealing with post hurricane damage, having flood insurance means you can feel more comfortable that your claim will be handled with care and diligence.
 Despite the fact that you and your insurance company will work as a team to get you back to where you were before the storm, there are steps that can be taken to make this process go smoothly.

 Is Your Business Covered?
 What You Need to Know About Business General Liability